commerceblock/guardnode/README.md

 # Guardnode

-Guardnode daemon responding to client chain coordinator challenges and generating alerts for misbehavior on the chain.
+Guardnode daemon responding to client chain coordinator challenges and generating alerts for misbehaviour on the chain.

 ## Instructions